WeBankFinTech/wxa/packages/wxa-cli/README.md

 1. [Base Template](https://github.com/Genuifx/wxa-template-base)

 # Component
-wxa will resolve component in npm folder. you can easily import com from others.
+wxa can resolve component in npm folder. you can easily import com from npm.
 ```js
 // in your page's config.json
 {